hausen8/EasyProbe/README.md

 Open your Probe_postgui.hal or the postgui hal file where you added the content of Probe_postgui.hal and find the following lines:

 ```
+net   probe_raw       dbounce_probe.in      <=    #PHYSICAL_PROBE_PIN
-net    probe_in    PHYSICAL_PROBE_PIN    =>
+net   probe_signal    dbounce_probe.out     =>
-net    probe_in    motion.probe-input    <=
+net   probe_signal    motion.probe-input    <=
-net    probe-in    pyvcp.probe_led       <=
+net   probe-signal    pyvcp.probe_led       <=
 ```

-*"PHYSICAL_PROBE_PIN" must be exchanged to the physical pin of your interface card where your probe tool is connected to.
+*"#PHYSICAL_PROBE_PIN" must be exchanged to the physical pin of your interface card where your probe tool is connected to.
 In case of a Mesa 7i76e it should be something like hm2_7i76e.0.7i76.0.0.input-NN, where NN is the number of the input.*